-This report presents guidelines for eating fish from Alondra Park Lake in Los Angeles County.
+This report presents guidelines for eating fish from Indian Valley Reservoir in Lake County.
 The report provides background information and a technical description of how the guidelines were developed.
-The resulting advice is summarized in the illustrations after the Table of Contents and List of Figures and Tables.
+The resulting advice is summarized in the illustrations after the Table of Contents and the List of Figures and Tables.